-- There are so many people that are saying, “To be saved, you just need to do is accept Jesus as your personal savior.”
+- There are so many people that are saying, “To be saved, you just need to accept Jesus as your personal savior.”
 They may tell you to follow John 3:16 and just “believe” in Him, or even mention something called the “Sinner’s Prayer.”
 God’s salvation requires more of us than just accepting Him into our heart, or saying a certain prayer, and it is important that we understand the difference.

 - Let’s look at Peter’s response to the question, “Men and brethren, what shall we do?”
 (Acts 2:38).
 In John 3:1-5, Jesus told Nicodemus, “Except a man be born again, he cannot see the kingdom of God.”
 Jesus was talking about a spiritual birth, which happens when we receive the Holy Ghost.
 When Paul met John’s disciples, the first question he asked them was, “Have you received the Holy Ghost since you believed?”
 (Acts 19:1-6) Jesus, Peter, and Paul all taught that being filled with the Holy Ghost is necessary for salvation.

 - How do I know if I’ve received the Holy Ghost?
 Let’s look at the Bible – what evidence occurred when someone received the Holy Ghost?
 Acts 2:4 says that on the day of Pentecost, the disciples spoke with other tongues as the Spirit gave utterance.
 In Acts 10:44-48, Peter and those with him were astonished to hear the Gentiles were speaking in other tongues.
 Prior to this time, only the Jews and Samaritans had received the Holy Ghost.
 The Gentiles worshiped idols and did not follow any of the Jewish laws or practices.
 Acts 1:8 also talks about the power that will come to us when we receive the Holy Ghost.
 This is the power that God gives us to overcome sin!